Best MRE Meals To Stockpile For The Coming Food Crisis

 MCI rations were the ones used throughout WWI and WWII.

-And they are still in use today…
+And are still in use today…

-↓ Eating MRE Food at Officer Training School ↓
+↓ Eating Rations At Officer Training School

-MRE kits are lighter in weight, cheaper, easier to transport, and more nutritious than MCIs.
+MRE kits are lighter in weight, cheaper, easier to transport.

-While these rations are relatively new, the need for portable nonperishable military food goes back thousands of years.
+While these rations are relatively new, the need for portable nonperishable food goes back thousands of years.

 “The generally awful reputation of military food dates to ancient times.” – Rebecca Rupp

-The logistics of keeping an army fed often made the difference between winning a war or losing it!
+The logistics of keeping an army fed made the difference between winning a war or losing it!

-↓ The Evolution Of Military Rations Throughout History ↓
+↓ The Evolution Of Military Rations Throughout History

 One of the ancient options was to scavenge the local areas.